Causes of Vitiligo

 Vitiligo associated with Diabetes, Underactive Thyroid, Alopecia areata

 All of the above-stated diseases are auto-immune diseases.
 In our clinical practice, we have observed that if Vitiligo is associated with one or more of the above diseases, it is more difficult to treat due to the higher immunological burden in the patient.
-The treatment approach also changes in the case of Vitiligo + Underactive thyroid or Vitiligo + Alopecia areata, and likewise.
+The treatment approach also changes in the case of Vitiligo + Underactive Thyroid or Vitiligo + Alopecia areata, and likewise.

 Question to Dr. Shah's Team